 - Discuss the situation calmly

 Arguing with a gaslighter is often pointless.
 He will defend himself by trying to deny everything.
-He will try to convince you that you are exaggerating or that you have lost your mind and that there is nothing like that-it is one of his manipulation strategies.
+He will try to convince you that you are exaggerating or that you have lost your mind and nothing of the sort is even close - this is one of his manipulation strategies.
 His goal is to throw his victim off balance.
 So the best way in this situation is to stay calm.
 Start the conversation roughly as follows: "Obviously, we see things differently, let's talk about it calmly.

 - End the relationship.